The Tonight Show with Conan O'Brien: 2014 transfer of The Tonight Show to Jimmy Fallon

 A short clip (less than one second in length) of O'Brien appeared in an early promo for Fallon's Tonight Show, which portrayed Fallon as the latest custodian of a 60-year-old franchise and featured all Tonight hosts of the past, most prominently Carson and Leno.
 In interviews, Fallon has included O'Brien when referring to Tonight history, noting himself as the sixth host in succession (counting Leno only once, and not counting the hosts during the show's brief incarnation as a newsmagazine in 1957).

 While alluding to (and joking about) the 2010 controversy many times over his last few weeks on the air, Leno did not directly acknowledge his seven- month absence from the franchise, nor did he acknowledge O'Brien by name as he concluded his tenure as host.
 During the February 6 episode of Conan, which aired the same night as Leno's final episode, O'Brien referenced Leno in his monologue by mentioning the start of the 2014 Winter Olympics, saying that "NBC will finally get to show someone who is okay with passing the torch".
 Following applause from the audience, O'Brien said, "I allowed myself one, but it was a good one."

 The Tonight Show Starring Jimmy Fallon premiered on February 17, 2014.
 Fallon told a couple of jokes during his first Tonight Show monologue that referred to the Conan/Leno fiasco.
 He said in his monologue, "Welcome, I'm Jimmy Fallon and I will be your host... for now!" – taking a jab at the situation O'Brien went through.
 Fallon continued his monologue, saying, "Of course I wouldn't be here tonight if it weren't for the previous Tonight Show hosts, so I want to say 'thank you' to Steve Allen, Jack Paar, Johnny Carson, Jay Leno, Conan O'Brien, and Jay Leno."

+On April 3, 2024, it was announced that O'Brien would appear as a guest on Fallon's Tonight Show on April 9 to promote his upcoming series Conan O'Brien Must Go.
+This marks O'Brien's first proper appearance on the show since exiting his own version in 2010, though he appeared in a pre-taped sketch alongside Fallon and Stephen Colbert in 2018.